TeacherGaming/slate/source/includes/sdk_general.md

 TeacherGaming Desk analytics (TGA) requires the game to send a class id and a student id for each student playing the game to assign data to the right student.
 This means that students need to login before data can be sent, except for anonymous event data.

-Logging in can be done through the TeacherGaming app or in the game.
-If users authenticate in the game you will need to add a UI where the student can type in a class id and a student id.
+Logging in can be done through the TeacherGaming App or in the game.
+Implementing the automatic login through TeacherGaming App is mandatory, implementing an in-game login UI is optional.
 Our Unity C# SDK has a ready-made UI you can use if you are developing on Unity.

 You should not save the class and student ids in your game.
 The student should need to login separately every time the app is started either through the TeacherGaming app or in the game UI.

 ### Automatically logging in from TeacherGaming app
 When the user has logged in to TeacherGaming app and launches your game the TeacherGaming app passes the login information to your game to allow your game to log in automatically as it is lauched (or brought back to foreground).
 On Android this is done by using Intent (when app is not already running) and Broadcast (when app is running) parameters.
 On iOS this is done using an URI scheme.
-We are planning to change Android to use the URI scheme as well in the future (the Unity SDK already supports it).
-On desktop platforms we pass the URI as a command line argument to the application.
+We are planning to change Android to also use the URL scheme in the future, so all new integrations on Android should support that.
+Support for Intent & Broadcast is also needed since the TeacherGaming App still currently uses those.

+On desktop platforms we pass the login information to the game as command line parameters.

 The SDKs do the handling of these parameters automatically.
 When using an SDK all you need to do is listen to a callback (see the platform specific SDK documentation for how to do this) and react appropriately.
 If you are using the HTTP API you need to do the parameter handling yourself (see the HTTP API documentation and TeacherGaming app Android Intent login documentation).

 When the student has logged in via TeacherGaming app you should not give the user the option to logout or to login as different student inside the game.
 Changing the student should only be done via the TeacherGaming app in this case.
 It is good if you still have the UI to show the class and student ids but you can leave it out if you wish.
 This can be the same UI you use to login inside the game just having the input fields and buttons in a disabled state disabled for example.

-####Testing automatic login through TeacherGamning App
+#### Testing automatic login through TeacherGamning App
 1. Search for app called TeacherGaming on Play or App store.
 Install the app and launch it.
 2. Press “LOGIN TO ANALYTICS” button at the top of the screen
 3. Tap 10 times TG logo at the top of the screen and a new menu will appear